An introduction to electric cars

 It’s more feasible and beneficial than ever to own an electric car.
 And with the rule changes of 2030 just around the corner, you’d find yourself handily ahead of the curve.

-How to buy an electric car
+Researching an electric car

 Use government grants

-There’s a lot that goes into charging your vehicle, whether it be at home or out in public.
+There’s a lot that goes into charging your car, whether it be at home or out in public.
 We’ve got a whole section coming up that goes into detail on what you need to know – but the key takeaway here is that you do need to understand it before committing to electricity.

 Charging your vehicle

 One concern that a lot of people who’ve never owned an electric car have is the charging process.
 This is something you’re unlikely to be all that familiar with – at least on the scale of a car.
-But don’t worry, charging your car isn’t the faff that some people would make it out to be.
+But don’t worry, charging your car isn’t the faff which some people would make it out to be.

 Charging at home